-The following additional academic courses are strongly encouraged though not required: Organic Chemistry, Biochemistry, Nutrition, Genetics, and Immunology.
+The following additional academic courses are strongly encouraged though not required: Organic Chemistry, Biochemistry, Genetics, and Immunology.

-Applicants must also meet certain "Technical

-Standards of Performance" in the areas of Observation, Communication, Motor Function, Intellectual/ Conceptual, Integrative and Quantitative Ability, and Behavioral and Social Attributes.
-Further information about the "Technical Standards of Performance" is available on request from the director of the program.
+Applicants must also meet certain "Technical Standards of Performance" in the areas of Observation, Communication, Motor Function, Intellectual/ Conceptual, Integrative and Quantitative Ability, and Behavioral and Social Attributes.
+Further information about the "Technical Standards of Performance" is available on request from the director of the program and on the program's website.

-- Each applicant must apply to the Centralized Application Service for Physician Assistants (CASPA) www.caspaonline.org.
-The deadline for the CASPA application is November 1 for the following summer entry. - Marietta College PA Program will e-mail a supplemental application to each applicant.
+- 1. Each applicant must apply to the Centralized Application Service for Physician Assistants (CASPA) www.caspaonline. org.
+The deadline for the CASPA application is October 1 for the following summer entry. - 2.
+Marietta College PA Program requires a supplemental application for each applicant, which is available on the program's website.
 The supplemental application includes the applicant's life experiences and life goals.
-Supplemental application deadline is December 1 for the following summer entry. - Official test score results for the Graduate Record Examination (GRE) General Test (verbal and quantitative) must be sent to the Marietta College PA Program under school code 1444.
+Supplemental application deadline is October 1 for the following summer entry. - 3.
+Official test score results for the Graduate Record Examination (GRE) General Test (verbal and quantitative) must be sent to the Marietta College PA Program under school code 1444.
+The Marietta College PA Program also accepts MCAT scores.